cjerrington/netutils/README.md

 Check out the tests\main.py for more examples.

 For extra help I've added in variables to find the hostname and local IP address.
-- To get hostname: netutils.host_name
+- To get hostname: netutil.host_name
-- To get Local IP: netutils.host_ip
+- To get Local IP: netutil.host_ip

 # Links
 - [PyPi](https://pypi.org/project/netutil/)